-I. Procedure for allotment of land in Industrial areas
+(a) Procedure for filing application for allotment of land

 - Details of constitution of the proposed unit.

 - Provisional Registration Certificate issued by Department of Industries & Commerce.

 - Plan showing the proposed utilization of land.

 - Earnest Money Deposit of Rs.500/- per acre or any part thereof subject to a maximum of Rs.10,000/-

 - Approvals from statutory bodies/authorities such as HLCC/SLSWCC/DLSWCC wherever applicable.